cengizkaraaslan/ReportServer/readMe.md

-each report generated is queued in rabbitmq . report is created and sent to client with the help of websocket
+Each report generated is queued in rabbitmq . report is created and sent to client with the help of websocket

 technology used